albumcovers/curvelang/README.md

 - [ ] Add CSS Dependencies via config file
 - [ ] More config stuff in general
 - [ ] Better Documentation
+- [ ] Add option to disable opening in browser in config
+- [ ] Add option for live server in config